 B i o g r a p h y

 An active performer and educator, Tommy has performed recitals and given master classes at universities and secondary schools throughout the United States and abroad.
-Tommy is currently the Principal Percussionist for the Fort Smith Symphony; a member of Duo Breedlove, an Arkansas based saxophone and percussion duo; and a member of Wind and Wood, an Arkansas based clarinet and percussion duo.
-During the 2019/2020 season, he looks forward to Presenting a clinic entitled "Accessory After The Fact: How To Prevent Criminal Sounds Within Your Percussion Section" at The Midwest Clinic in Chicago as well as several College Music Society and NACWPI Conference Performance and, by the summer 2020, the release of a solo album of all commissioned works and a duo album with Dr. Andrew DeBoer (Clarinet).
-All recordings will be engineered by Garnet House Productions and released on their label.
+Tommy is currently the principal percussionist for the Fort Smith Symphony and a member of the Wind and Wood Duo, an Arkansas based clarinet and percussion duo.
+During the 2021/2022 season he looks forward to presenting a clinic at The Percussive Arts Society’s International Convention (PASIC); a presentation and performance at The National Association of College Wind and Percussion Instructors Conference; and the release of a new album with The Wind and Wood Duo, entitled Strange Dreams, and the release of his first solo album, entitled Amalgamation.

 In 2014, he performed in Carnegie Hall as a member of What Is Noise, a cutting-edge new music ensemble dedicated to the music of living American composers.
 Previously, in 2008, he performed in Carnegie Hall with the University of North Florida's Wind Ensemble.
-Tommy was a member of the Florida State University Percussion Ensemble in 2011, when the group won the Percussive Arts Society International Percussion Ensemble Competition, and he can be heard on the ensemble's most recent recording, Volume Two: Not Far From Here.
+Tommy was a member of the Florida State University Percussion Ensemble in 2011, when the group won the Percussive Arts Society International Percussion Ensemble Competition, and he can be heard on the ensemble's recording, Volume Two: Not Far From Here.